Tsili123/Multimodal-Emotion-Recognition/README.md

 # Multimodal-Emotion-Recognition

 This repository contains the project for the course Machine Learning in Multimodal Data.
-The project focuses on emotion recognition from speech signals.
+The project focuses on emotion recognition from speech and text data.

-Project Members
+Project Members:
 Andreas Kouridakis
 Aris Tsilifonis